 All Hampshire maintained schools are considered to be part of the County Council and are therefore bound by the same rules as the rest of the council.
-That includes both the Public Contracts Regulations 2015 and Not following the rules can get both your school and the County Council into trouble.
+That includes both the Public Contracts Regulations 2015 and Hampshire Contract Standing Orders.
+It doesn't matter that you might only make small purchases in comparison.
+Not following the rules can get both your school and the County Council into trouble.